Cheap Flights

 • 15 May 2013.
 This was the initial planned start date for taking bookings.

 • 7 May 2013.
 A 144-seater Boeing 737-300 has been wet leased for 6 months from Starcargo Airlines, who will also provide the pilots and cabin crew for the plane.
 Starcargo Airlines is based at Johannesburg's O.R.
 Tambo International Airport.
 The short 6 month period is to allow time for fastjet Holdings & Federal Airlines to get permission to operate fastjet's preferred A319 in SA.
-The Chief Executive of fastjet South Africa, Kyle Haward, says that "This is yet another definitive step towards the commencement of fastjet services and we remain on track for an end of May launch. fastjet is working hard with its South African partners to put this initial route (Johannesburg to Cape Town) on sale shortly."
+The Chief Executive of fastjet South Africa, Kyle Haywood, says that "This is yet another definitive step towards the commencement of fastjet services and we remain on track for an end of May launch. fastjet is working hard with its South African partners to put this initial route (Johannesburg to Cape Town) on sale shortly."

 • 29 Apr 2013. fasjet announces on the facebook page that South African tickets will be on sale soon.